 What Is Pubarche?

 The presence of pubic hair (called pubarche) before age 8 is a form of incomplete puberty.
 About 3% of children will have early pubic hair.
-And, studies show that 10-20% of these girls may be carrying extra weight.
+And, studies show that 10-20% of these girls may be carrying extra body fat.